Whiting Petroleum (WLL) Q3 2017 Results - Earnings Call Transcript

 I think Jim hit the high points so there's just only really one other thing I'd add on there.
 We talk about sand loading being a driver for our completion, that's very much true but there's another part of that and that's trying to make sure that you get the sand distributed properly in the wellbore.
 So, more sand in more places, more entry points essentially.
 So, that's one of the big things that we've been doing – increase sand loading now for the better part of two years.
 But we continue to improve the number of entry points.
 That means more stages, use of diverter, all of these things to distribute that sand better and that's really what's driven our performance in the Evitt pad, and we think what's going to be driving our performance going forward.

 So, as we see that uplift going from essentially 1 million pounds to 1.5 million pounds in the same areas, that's kind of a rising tide for all of our wells across, especially the core areas of our acreage position.
-So, that brings what otherwise say, last year have been a (37:48) marginally economic well to be an economic well now.
+So, that brings what would otherwise, say, last year have been a marginally economic well to be an economic well now.

 Eric K. Hagen - Whiting Petroleum Corp.